Lone Ranger (musician)

-Lone Ranger (born Anthony Alphanso Waldron, 2 November 1958, Jubilee Hospital, Kingston, Jamaica) is a Jamaican reggae deejay who recorded nine albums between the late 1970s and mid-1980s.
+Lone Ranger (born Anthony Alphanso Waldron, 2 November 1958) is a Jamaican reggae deejay who recorded nine albums between the late 1970s and mid-1980s.

 Biography

-Waldron spent much of his youth in the Tottenham, United Kingdom before returning to Jamaica in 1971.
+Waldron spent much of his youth in Tottenham, United Kingdom, before returning to Jamaica in 1971.
 He began his recording career with Clement "Coxsone" Dodd's Studio One label.
 He initially worked as a duo with Welton Irie, but soon began recording solo, having a big hit in Jamaica with "Love Bump".
 He also worked on the Virgo Sound sound system.
 He had a number one UK reggae chart album in 1980 with Barnabas Collins.
 He is regarded as one of the most lyrically inventive deejays of his era, and was a major influence on British deejays of the early 1980s.
 He relocated to the United States in the mid-1980s, but returned to Jamaica in 1998, and began performing on sound systems once again.